fizzbee-io/website/content/tutorials/getting-started.md

 ## Atomic
 Atomic block modifier is used to specify that the block is atomic.
-An atomic block is executed as a single step, without any yield points in between.
+An atomic block is executed as a single step, without any yield points in between statements.
 If two statements are executed atomically, either they both are executed or none are executed.

 {{% fizzbee %}}